by Calculated Risk on 8/02/2019 09:08:00 AM

-The headline jobs number at 157,000 for July was below consensus expectations of 190 thousand, however the previously two months were revised up by a combined 59 thousand.
-Overall this was a solid report.
+The headline jobs number at 164 thousand for July was close to consensus expectations of 156 thousand, however the previous two months were revised down 41 thousand, combined.
+The unemployment rate increased to 3.7%.
+Overall this was a decent report.
+Note: Temporary Decennial Census hiring for July is not available yet (something to watch).

-In July, the year-over-year employment change was 2.400 million jobs.
-This is solid year-over-year growth.
+In July, the year-over-year employment change was 2.246 million jobs.
+That is decent year-over-year growth.

 Average Hourly Earnings

-Wage growth was close to expectations in July.
+Wage growth was at expectations.
 From the BLS:

-Wage growth had been trending up, although growth has been moving more sideways recently.
+Wage growth had been generally trending up, but has weakened recently.

 Prime (25 to 54 Years Old) Participation